 |8||Total destruction of buildings, bridges and roads over several hundred miles||1 every 5-10 years|

 How do earthquakes have an impact on the environment?

 The obvious thing that earthquakes cause are injury or death to people and animals.
-Homes are destroyed and transport and communication become cut off.
-Water and power lines may be effected too with the devastation the earthquake brings.
-Broken gas pipes would cause explosions and fires will then spread.
+In addition, homes are destroyed, transport and communication become cut of and water and power lines may be effected too with the devastation that earthquakes bring.
+Broken gas pipes would cause explosions and fires often then spread.

 With settlements destroyed, it can cause people to loot (when people steal from homes and businesses).
 Food and clean water may be hard to come by and therefore diseases spread.

-Entire communities would have to be rebuilt which is very costly.
+Entire communities often have to be rebuilt which is very costly.
 Many businesses are often destroyed and because of this, there may be a huge loss of income for many people.

 How many people are killed by earthquakes every year?